The term “plant-based” has gained popularity over the years as more people are moving toward a whole foods, plant-based diet for health and longevity.

 According to Dr. Michael Greger (author of How Not to Die), he thinks of whole foods as “nothing bad added, nothing good taken away”.
 Processing tends to change food by adding unhealthy ingredients, such as, sugar, salt, and fats.
 These chemical processes may also remove healthier components such as fiber.

-To conclude, a whole foods, plant-based diet is based upon minimally processed foods, revolving primarily around plants.
+To summarize, a whole foods, plant-based diet is based upon minimally processed foods, revolving primarily around plants.

 What can you eat on a whole foods, plant-based diet?

-Probably the first thing that comes to mind when thinking of a whole foods, plant-based diet is the obvious, vegetables.
-Though vegetables do play a large role and are vital as a main source of nutrition on a plant-based diet, there are many other wonderful categories of foods that are extremely versatile and delicious.
+Probably the first thing that comes to mind when thinking of a whole foods, plant-based diet is the obvious: Vegetables.
+Though vegetables do play a large role and are vital as a main source of nutrition on a plant-based diet, there are many other wonderful categories of plant foods that are extremely versatile and delicious.

 Edible plants of all types are part of the equation when it comes to cooking plant-based meals.
 Though this is not a comprehensive list, here is a quick example of the range of possibilities: